St. Stephen's Episcopal Church

 Google Site Translator

 The Eucharist is celebrated every Sunday at 10:30 a.m.
 Services are conducted in English and En Español.

-Since 2000 we have been providing neighborhood children with a safe place to go at the end of the school day.
-In addition, we have grown to provide successful, year-round, out-of-school time programming for approximately 800 students and about 160 teen jobs.
-Read About Our Youth Programs and check out Diocesan coverage of another successful summer.
+Since 2000 we have provided neighborhood children with a safe place to go at the end of the school day.
+Today we provide successful, year-round, out-of-school time programming for 800 students and about 160 teen jobs.
+Read About Our Youth Programs and check out a recent video about our partnership with Boston Public Schools.

 An innovative partnership between Comcast and Northeastern University is proving to be a successful model for corporate-academic collaboration.
 Through their Internet Essentials Program, both institutions are working to help close the "digital divide," or lack of access to technology, in low income communities.
 Northeastern volunteers recently held training sessions for program participants and families at each of our program locations. |Read more|

 On Tuesday, November 19th, the partners kicked off a new program year with a celebration at Northeastern University.
 Vickiana Santana (pictured at left with Tyler Jedrey SSYP's media arts specialist) is one of our program parents who participated in the class.
 She was featured in a question and answer session at the event held in Blackman Auditorium and attended by hundreds of BostonPublic School students.
 Through an interpreter, she shared her experience with the class, and described the impact she believes it will have on her family's future.

 Bishop Shaw appreciates your prayers and good wishes as he begins another round of treatment.
 Cards and letters should be addressed to him at the monastery (980 Memorial Drive, Cambridge, MA 02138).